1337god/Spotify/README.md

 You will need to import [Tweepy](https://www.tweepy.org/) and [Spotipy](https://spotipy.readthedocs.io/en/latest/#installation) to run this program.

+As there is a problem with the current build of spotipy you will also need to run this command to get the latest build: pip install git+https://github.com/plamere/spotipy.git --upgrade

+This givees you the most up to date version of spotipy which eliminates any Attribute errors

+# Running the program

+To run this program simply type in the terminal: python SpotifyTweet.py

 ## Author

 * **Haran Lakha** - [GitHub](https://github.com/Haran43) - [Twitter](https://twitter.com/haranlakha)